xsonali/hubrepo/README.md

 The design follows a Hub-Spoke topology with secure access via Point-to-Site (P2S) VPN and centralized monitoring through Azure Sentinel.
 Azure Sentinel is deployed in a separate resource group by importing the existing workspace to improve manageability and scalability.

-_This diagram illustrates the hub-spoke network architecture deployed in Microsoft Azure._ (Please consider the diagram, which could be a little different from the actual deployment)
+-This diagram illustrates the hub-spoke network architecture deployed in Microsoft Azure.
+Please note the diagram may differ slightly from the actual deployment.

                             +---------------------+
                             |       Internet      |